-It’s time to rethink your heating.
-Make the move to low carbon heating with a heat pump.
+Heat Pumps: Time to Rethink Your Heating.
+Make the move to low-carbon heating with a heat pump.

 What Is A Heat Pump?

 A heat pump is an electrical device which uses the air outside a home to create heat inside.
-It works just the same as a boiler but has a much lower impact on the environment.
-In a well insulated home, a heat pump can be more economical and energy efficient than standard home heating systems.
+It works the same as a boiler but has a much lower environmental impact.
+In a well-insulated home, a heat pump can be more economical and energy-efficient than standard home heating systems.